tsmith512/tsmithcreative/_posts/2018-06-19-notion-getting-started.md

 ## What Notion is Not

-- **A "todo list" application** like Todoist.
-Though Notion may take issue with this stance because it can be used to _make_ to-do lists within a page.
+**A "todo list" application** like Todoist.
+Though Notion may take issue with this stance because it can be used to _make_ to-do lists.
 - At their cores, Todoist is a set of _dated tasks_ while Notion is a set of _pages_ (or collection of databases) that you can _write dates on_.
 Within a database or on a page, you _can_ make a to-do list, but:
 - Notion doesn't have a way to show you a list of "dated items" across an entire notebook.
-  - Notion does have a way to set a reminder by adding a date/time inline on a page, but that's not a replacement for time- or location-based reminders in Todoist offers.
+- Notion does have a way to set a reminder by adding a date/time inline on a page, but that's not a replacement for time- or location-based reminders in Todoist offers for specific tasks.

-- **A platform with integrations.** Notion offers several importers from other systems, but there isn't (yet?) a collection of inbound/outbound importers like ON/EN/TD have built.
+**A platform with integrations.** Notion offers several importers from other systems, but there isn't (yet?) a collection of inbound/outbound integrations like ON/EN/TD have.
 I would love to see a bulk PDF export, a more organized Markdown archive (currently, it's a flat directory with hash-prefixed names), or maybe an "Email to Notion" importer.
 Also, the Android app does not receive "Shares" from other apps; i.e. you cannot "Share" _to_ Notion from other apps.

-- **Tag based.** I don't care about tags, but you might.
+**Tag based.** I don't care about tags, but you might.
 I'm a very "put stuff in its place and it'll be there when you get back" person: the notebook and hierarchical, ordered page structure is _perfect_ for me.
 People who like Evernote's encouraged system of "use a simpler hierarchy of date-ordered pages and tag 'em all" may have more trouble.

-- **Stored locally.** Evernote/Todoist were always cloud-only; OneNote made that switch in its latest release (to the great disappointment of many).
+**Stored locally.** Evernote/Todoist were always cloud-only; OneNote made that switch in its latest release (to the great disappointment of many).
 Like the others, Notion is offline-capable, but stored remotely.
 I miss local storage of user data!
 These data are _extremely_ valuable, so durable and usable backups are critically important to me and I don't see any of these platforms offering a solid safety net here.
 But since Notion is the youngest, I'm inclined to take a harder look.

 ## This is what I've been looking for!